wilfredoha/DevOps-Projects/07 - WEB SOLUTIONS - WORDPRESS/README.md

 Use RedHat OS for this project

-By now you should know how to spin up an EC2 instanse on AWS, but if you forgot – refer to Project1 Step 0.
+By now you should know how to spin up an EC2 instanse on AWS, but if you forgot – refer to [01 - AWS - EC2](https://github.com/wilfredoha/DevOps-Projects/tree/main/01%20-%20AWS%20-%20EC2)
 In previous projects we used ‘Ubuntu’, but it is better to be well-versed with various Linux distributions, thus, for this projects we will use very popular distribution called ‘RedHat’ (it also has a fully compatible derivative – CentOS)

 Note: for Ubuntu server, when connecting to it via SSH/Putty or any other tool, we used ubuntu user, but for RedHat you will need to use ec2-user user.
 Connection string will look like ec2-user@<Public-IP>

 Let us get started!